 Past SDLT rate changes have typically followed the pattern that contracts exchanged before the announcement date of the rate change but completing after may be at the old rate under transitional or grandfathering rules; contracts exchanged after the announcement are at the new rate.
 The exact transitional provisions depend on the wording of the Finance Act that legislates the change.
 The 5% Schedule 4ZA rate (introduced by FA 2025 s.51 with effect from 31 October 2024) operated on this pattern: contracts exchanged before 31 October 2024 but completing after that date were at the 3% rate; contracts exchanged after 31 October 2024 were at the 5% rate.

 If a future Finance Bill legislates the Labour 2% to 3% Schedule 9A increase, the commencement date and transitional provisions would be set out in the Act itself.
-Buyers with transactions in progress at the time of any announcement should take immediate advice on the exchange-date discipline and the implications for completion timing.
-The page will be updated to reflect the legislated position when known.
+If you have a transaction in progress when any announcement lands, take advice immediately on the exchange-date discipline and what it means for your completion timing, because the difference between exchanging the day before and the day after an announcement can be the whole increase.

 Practical guidance for non-resident buyers planning a UK purchase

-1. Confirm residence status under the SDLT-specific 183-day test.
-Do not rely on the FA 2013 Statutory Residence Test.
-The Schedule 9A paragraph 4 test is different and produces different outcomes.
-Document UK presence for the relevant 365-day windows.
+- Confirm your residence status under the SDLT-specific 183-day test.
+Do not lean on the FA 2013 Statutory Residence Test.
+The Schedule 9A paragraph 4 test is different and can give a different answer.
+Document your UK presence across the relevant 365-day windows.

-2. Model SDLT at both rates.
-Calculate the SDLT at the current 2% Schedule 9A rate (current statutory position as at 26 May 2026) and at a hypothetical 3% rate.
-The 1-percentage-point differential is £10,000 per million pounds of purchase price; the figure is material for planning and affordability modelling.
+- Model the SDLT at both rates.
+Run it at the current 2% Schedule 9A rate (the position as at 26 May 2026) and at a hypothetical 3% rate.
+The 1-percentage-point gap is £10,000 per million pounds of purchase price, which matters for both your planning and your affordability headroom.

-3. Surface the worldwide-property triangulation.
-Check whether the additional dwellings surcharge under Schedule 4ZA also applies (worldwide-property ownership over £40,000; spouse-aggregation under paragraph 9).
-Where both surcharges apply, the stacking effect is substantial; see our how owning property abroad leads to higher SDLT rates page for the three-routes analysis.
+- Check the worldwide-property triangulation.
+See whether the additional dwellings surcharge under Schedule 4ZA also catches you (worldwide-property ownership over £40,000; spouse-aggregation under paragraph 9).
+Where both surcharges apply the stacking is heavy; our how owning property abroad leads to higher SDLT rates page walks the three routes.

-4. Evaluate FTB-relief eligibility.
-First-time buyer relief under Schedule 6ZA is not residence-conditional.
-A non-resident buyer with no prior worldwide property ownership can claim FTB relief; the Schedule 9A surcharge still applies on top.
+- Test your FTB-relief eligibility.
+First-time buyer relief under Schedule 6ZA is not residence-conditional, so if you have never owned property anywhere in the world you can claim it, with the Schedule 9A surcharge still landing on top.

-5. Engage UK conveyancing and tax advice early.
-The SDLT return is filed at completion and the surcharges apply on the SDLT1; getting the calculation right at the return-filing stage is materially easier than amending later.
-Disclose all worldwide property and spouse / civil partner property to the conveyancer.
+- Get UK conveyancing and tax advice in early.
+Your SDLT return is filed at completion and the surcharges go on the SDLT1; getting the figure right at filing is far easier than amending later.
+Tell your conveyancer about all of your worldwide property and any spouse or civil partner property.

 Statutory references